top of page

 Methods of Data & System Disposal

-Overwriting is when data is sent to the hard disk drive to overwrite the binary values currently on the drive - resetting the data
+Overwriting is when new data is written to the hard disk drive to replace the current data - essentially resetting the data.
+Remember all data stored by a computer is in a binary format.

-Overwriting just once is usually not enough to remove all evidence of the data and the process should be repeated several times.
+Overwriting just once is usually not enough to remove all evidence of the data and the process may be repeated several times.

-Overwriting data means the drive can still be used for other purposes afterwards.
+Overwriting data causes no damage and means the drive can still be used for other purposes afterwards.

 Electronic Circuit